 - provide opportunities for self-evaluation.

-Courses that satisfy this requirement will be designated “(EL)” in course registration materials beginning with registration for fall 2017.
+Courses that satisfy this requirement are designated “(EL)” in course registration materials. for answers to Frequently Asked Questions about Experiential Courses.

 Students may get General Writing credit from any class in which more than half of the grade is based on a paper rather than exam, from law review writing credit, and for 2 or 3 hour Directed Research papers.
 Courses that fulfill this requirement will be labeled "GW" in the registration materials.
 Students may also satisfy the General Writing requirement by taking an additional Edited Writing seminar.
 A student may not use one Edited Writing course to satisfy more than one requirement.